Program / Workshops

 D04 Managing Patients with Combined Kidney and Liver Failure (C,N,AP)

 Patients with combined liver and kidney failure are difficult to manage.
 This workshop will discuss the pathophysiology and illustrate best approaches for differential diagnosis and management of these patients.
-(Nadim, Deep, Juncos)
+(Nadim, Deep, Rosner)

 12:30-2:00pm LUNCH SYMPOSIA(Non-CME)